Coves and cats: The best things to do in Hydra, Greece

 Avlaki beach

-But Hydra hasn’t lost any of its charm.
+But Hydra hasn’t lost any of its charm over the years.
 Strict architecture codes mean there are no modern buildings.
 And instead of cars, Hydra’s cobbled lanes are home to cats and the mules and horses who are used to transport goods around the island.

-Hydra’s proximity to Athens makes it a popular destination for day trips or weekend breaks, and its small size means you can see a lot, but it’s a good place to relax and take it easy.
-And I’m still finding new things to do in Hydra even after spending three weeks there.
-So here’s everything you need to know about visiting this beautiful Greek island.
+Hydra’s proximity to Athens makes it a popular destination for a day trip or weekend break, and its small size means you can see a lot, but it’s a good place to relax and take it easy.
+And I’m still finding new things to do in Hydra after spending three weeks there.
+So whether you’re visiting Hydra for a day or staying longer, here’s everything you need to know.

 Views of Hydra harbour in Greece